 Choose the Wilson Staff Triad ball that been listed on Golf Digest’s Hot list.
 Wow, that speaks for itself.
 This is by far one of the balls out there with the highest MOI.

-If you need to increase your spin then this is the ball to try.
+If you need to increase your spin, this is the ball to try.
 For the lowest compression tour ball available this ball is a 4-piece ball covered with a Urethane Cover with 362 dimples.
 The spin of this ball was rated as High.
-For the core, Wilson settled on a soft rubber-rich technology to improve the tour feel.
+Wilson settled on a soft rubber-rich technology for the core to improve the tour feel.

 The Maxfli Tour golf ball gets an overall grade of 85%.
 This is above average and pure outstanding.
 The balls were found to be near perfect consistent size and weight.
 This ball takes the game to another level when it comes to flight and accuracy.
 Although it still depends on the golfer.
 Don’t expect to now all of a sudden play like a pro because you bought one of the best balls out there.